jambonrose/django-improved-user/docs/data_migrations.rst

 How To: Use Improved User in Data Migrations
 ############################################

-Creating users in migrations is **discouraged** as doing so represents a potential **security risk**, as passwords are stored in plaintext in the migration.
+Creating users in :ref:`data migrations <django:data-migrations>` is **discouraged** as doing so represents a potential **security risk**, as passwords are stored in plaintext in the migration.
 However, doing so in proof-of-concepts or in special cases may be necessary, and the steps below will demonstrate how to create and remove new users in a Django data migration.

 The ``django-improved-user`` package intentionally disallows use of :py:class:`~improved_user.models.UserManager` in data migrations (we